Yasi92/read-and-recommend/README.md

 - Code Institute's Slack community was a great help every step of the way during the project.
 - Stack Overflow.
 - My mentor Richard Wells.
+- I have learned more in detail about how to complete my README from **Anna Gilhespy**'s project, provided in the Code Institute's Slack community as a README template.